Systems of power self-protect

 “What did they do?” asked attorney Dandar.

 In the first few months following my son’s death, it was believed that Gerald Gentile was Tom Brennan’s roommate at the Cleveland Street apartment.
 This was assumed as it seemed the logical explanation for Jerry Gentile’s early presence at Brennan’s place the night Kyle died.
 Information pertaining to Gentile’s early appearance at the Cleveland Street apartment was omitted from the police report.
-In the early stages of the investigation we were told by the detective that Gerald Gentile was in the apartment with Brennan before the police and the EMTs arrived.
+In the early stages of the investigation, we were told by the detective that Gerald Gentile was in the apartment with Brennan before the police and the EMTs arrived.
 We believe that the earliest accounts of what happened that evening are the most accurate and truthful.
-Pertinent and detailed information regarding Jerry’s early arrival was omitted from the Clearwater report.
+The pertinent and detailed information regarding Jerry’s early arrival was omitted from the Clearwater report.

 Kyle’s older brother—wondering who the elusive “Jerry” was who called our home to tell us of Kyle’s death—asked Bohling about him.
 (Some of our questions, naturally, were things like: Why didn’t Tom Brennan call us?
 Why didn’t the police make this important call?)
 Bohling’s response to the question about Jerry’s identity?
 “Some Scientology guy.”